EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **McNeur, Catherine**.
 2014. *Taming Manhattan: Environmental Battles in the Antebellum City.* Cambridge, MA: Harvard University Press.

+**Meade, Elizabeth D**.
+2020. [*“Prepare for Death and Follow Me”: An Archaeological Survey of the Historic Period Cemeteries of New York City*](https://academicworks.cuny.edu/gc_etds/3725/).
+Ph.D.
+Dissertation.
+Department of Anthropology.
+The City University of New York Graduate Center.
+New York, NY.
+Available via Elizabeth Meade’s website [*The Cemeteries of New York City*](https://www.cemeteriesofnyc.com/about).

 **Methodist Marriage Register for the City of New York**.
 1819–1837 Marriages, Vol. 73.
 Methodist Episcopal Church.
 New York, NY.
 Manuscripts and Archives Division of the New York Public Library; New York, New York; Methodist Episcopal Church Records in New York City and vicinity.
 Ancestry.com. *New York, New Jersey and Connecticut, U.S., United Methodist Church Records, 1775-1949* [database on-line].
 Lehi, UT, USA: Ancestry.com Operations, Inc., 2016.

 **Metropolitan Museum of Art**.
 2021. “[Before Yesterday We Could Fly: An Afrofuturist Period Room](https://www.metmuseum.org/exhibitions/afrofuturist-period-room).”
 (Exhibition)